LiteCache/litecache-stv/README.md

 = Does STV break page cache to improve tracking? =

 No. STV is designed to stay cache-friendly.
 It does not force normal pageviews out of cache just to count them.

+If the optional Cache Compatibility settings are enabled, STV may add its own marked `.htaccess` rule block for selected suspicious, bot-like, legacy-browser, or not-human-like request patterns.
+This is intended to reduce cache-induced blind spots without disabling page cache globally.

 = Why does STV use the label "suspicious" instead of claiming exact detection? =